cykl/infoqscraper/README.md

         pip install [--user] infoqscraper

-The `infoqscraper` executable will now be available in your path.
+The `infoqscraper` executable should be available in your path.

+If the command cannot be found, you have to add the installation directory (usually `$HOME/.local/bin` with `--user`) to the `PATH` environment variable or specify the full path of the command.

 # CLI usage